godaddy/out-of-band-cache/README.md

 This is driven through `cache.get` and takes 3 parameters:

 - `key`: The cache key
 - `opts`: Options for this particular read.
 You can override `maxAge` or potentially skip the cache entirely
 - `getter`: an `async` function that defines how to fetch the data for the given `key`.
   - The data returned is assumed to be valid when passed to `JSON.stringify`.

+The results will be returned to you wrapped in an object with 2 properties:

+- `value`: The result for the given `key` (i.e. the value that was cached or retrieved from your `getter`)
+- `fromCache`: A boolean that indicates whether the value was retrieved from the cache or `false` if the `getter` was used.
+This can be useful when debugging to know where the values you are using came from.

 Very basic usage can be as follows: